archseer/colibri.vim/README.md

 ![Screenshot](https://raw.githubusercontent.com/archSeer/colibri.vim/master/screenshot.png)

 A subtle colorscheme for Vim.
+You can [preview the color palette here](https://archseer.github.io/colibri.vim/swatch.html).

 I've always appreciated color schemes, but felt that they often add more visual clutter than I needed (using more than a few colors distracts my